Buying a used car: 10 things to check

 Dashboard warning lights are intended to highlight potential problems.
 They are a key indicator that something might be wrong with a car before you buy.

-Warning lights can also help give an indication of repairs needed in the future, so they may be useful when it comes to negotiating the final cost of the car.
+Warning lights can also flag up potential repairs needed in the future, so they may be useful when it comes to negotiating the final cost of the car.
 Alternatively, you could ask the current owner to fix any issues with the car before the sale, then reflect this in the price paid.

 5. Check the tyres